This Version Posted: October 28, 2020

 What to do If Tenants/Residents Show COVID-19 Symptoms

-- Individuals in a private unit who show COVID-19 symptoms MUST self-isolate for 14 days and not leave home, unless they need medical care.
+- Individuals in a private unit who show COVID-19 symptoms MUST self-isolate for the required period and not leave home, unless they need medical care.
 If possible, check in with them by phone, email or text.
 Offer to get food/supplies and leave items at their doorway, ensuring no close contact.

-- If someone with COVID-19 symptoms lives in a shared space, support them to safely self-isolate for 14 days by ensuring they stay in a separate room, use a separate washroom (if possible) and keep a 2 metre distance from others.
+- If someone with COVID-19 symptoms lives in a shared space, support them to safely self-isolate by ensuring they stay in a separate room, use a separate washroom (if possible) and keep a 2 metre distance from others.
 If this isn’t possible, review this link

 - If someone experiences severe COVID-19 symptoms, seek immediate medical care.